Thyroglossal Duct Cyst: Understanding Your Pathology Report

 Microscopic features

-When examined under a microscope, a thyroglossal duct cyst typically shows the following features:
+When examined under the microscope, a thyroglossal duct cyst has characteristic features that help confirm the diagnosis.

 What is the risk of developing cancer in a thyroglossal duct cyst?